TheOnceAndFutureSmalltalker/deep_q_learning_navigation/report.md

 ## Design and Implementation

 Deep Q-Learning is a technique for finding the Q value function for a given agent in a given environment.
 It involves using a neural network as a non-linear function approximator for that function.
 It employs the Q-Learning technique to update the Q function.
 The input to the neural network is the current state of the environment (sometimes several consecutive states can be stacked as a single input).
-This could be an image, a vector of state values, or any other numerial representation of the state of the environment.
+This could be an image, a vector of state values, or any other numerical representation of the state of the environment.
 The output is a vector of estimated rewards where each entry in the vector represents the reward for one of the possible actions to be taken from that state.
-Once this vector is generated, the next action can be selected by max, stochastically, using epsilon-greedy, etc.  This output can also be used to calcuate TD values and determine error for the system.
+Once this vector is generated, the next action can be selected by max, stochastically, using epsilon-greedy, etc.  This output can also be used to calculate TD values and determine error for the system.
 The TD, or Temporal Difference, values are estimates of ground truth using the Q Function itself.

 In using such a neural network, the sequence of action-state tuples can become highly correlated.
 This problem can be rectified by using the *Experience Replay* technique.
 This involves saving the experience tuples in a cache and training from a randomly selected sample of this cache instead of training on each successive tuple as it is generated.